-We evaluate Warp's support for rapid mobility by ter p = 0.1, 4) using aggregation with a binomial comparing latency to handle cell handovers relative distribution of crowd sizes centered around 20 with to Mobile IP.
+We evaluate Warp's support for rapid mobility by comparing latency to handle cell handovers relative to Mobile IP.
 Time is measured from the initial request for location binding update to when all forwarding routes are updated and consistent.
-Figure 9 show that when the mobile node roams far from its home network, it can take between 1-2 seconds for basic Mobile IP to converge after a handoff request.
+Figure 10 show that when the mobile node roams far from its home network, it can take between 1-2 seconds for basic Mobile IP to converge after a handoff request.
 Note that this result is independent of the rate of movement, and is only a function of distance from the home network.
 In contrast, handoff latency in Warp is linear to the movement rate.
-Note that the redirection of traffic via convergence points in Tapestry is similar in function to hierarchical foreign agents in Mobile IP [8].
+Note that the redirection of traffic via convergence points in Tapestry is similar in function to hierarchical foreign agents in Mobile IP [6].